Naquin stars as Reds pound Pirates for 4th straight win

 Mike Moustakas had two hits and scored two runs, helping the Reds to a season-high 17 hits.

 Phillip Evans homered for Pittsburgh in the seventh.
-The utilityman also pitched a perfect eighth.
+The utilityman then moved from right field to the mound and pitched a perfect eighth.

+“I just tried to make their swings bigger, get them to fly out,” Evans said.
+“I just wanted to get us out of there.”

+Evans is the first Pirates position player to pitch since catcher John Ryan Murphy on Aug.
+8, 2020.

 TRAINER’S ROOM

 Reds: OF Jesse Winker is expected to return to the starting lineup on Wednesday.
 He has been sidelined by flu-like symptoms.
-He has not test positive for COVID-19.
+He has not tested positive for COVID-19.

 UP NEXT